bartobri/listfix/README.md

 If you made any errors while creating the database, you will also see the file listfix.log.
 If that file does not exist, create it and leave it empty.
-Next, make teh same permission changes to this file so that the user 'nobody' can write to it.
+Next, make the same permission changes to this file so that the user 'nobody' can write to it.

 ```
 $ chmod 664 listfix.log
 $ sudo chown :nogroup listfix.log
 ```

+Now you should be able to test listfix and confirm it is working as expected.

 License
 -------